 If you publish a single post, no matter how good it is, the chances of ranking it is very low.

 The more content published on a website more trust, and relevancy Google will designate for that website.

 “Topical authority” is an important Google ranking factor showing authority over a niche rather than authority over a single idea.

-Having a website or brand that is not mentioned anywhere on the web is a sign of low quality work.
+Having a website that is not mentioned anywhere is not having a brand.

-Everyone on the web mention how great content marketers and SEO professionals are Rand Fishkin, Neil Patel, Brian Dean, Ryan Stewart, Barry Schwartz, Nathan Gotch, Matthew Woodward, Jim Harmer & Rick Kesler.
+Everyone on the web mention how great content marketers and SEO professionals are Rand Fishkin, Neil Patel, Brian Dean, Barry Schwartz, Nathan Gotch, Jim Harmer & Rick Kesler.

 Google values immensely the websites and businesses that are mentioned everywhere.